binshi/ml-ds/chapter1.md

 **point mass**: A distribution which gives[probability](http://mbmlbook.com/MurderMystery.html#probability)1 to one value and[probability](http://mbmlbook.com/MurderMystery.html#probability)0 to all other values, which means that the[random variable](http://mbmlbook.com/MurderMystery.html#random_variable)is certain to have the specified value.
 For example,Bernoulli\(1\)Bernoulli\(1\)is a point mass indicating that the variable is certain to betrue.

+**Cost Function: **The cost function compares how the hypothesis matches to the dataset and gives it a number, which represents the error.
+Thus, we want to find the hypothesis that minimizes the cost function or has the lowest error.